-A general maxim for grading pearls involves eight steps.
-The following pearl grading steps is used by pearl experts and is an essential guide for all pearl collectors, buyers and sellers.
+A general maxim for grading pearls involves eight simple steps.
+The following pearl grading steps are used by pearl experts themselves and is the standard grading pearl protocol used by pearl collectors, pearl buyers and sellers.

 First, last, and midst, identifying Natural pearls is normally carried out by x-ray examination at special laboratories.
 Such an examination may be inconvenient or impossible because removing the gold mounting around the pearl (for x-ray purposes) might endanger an important Natural pearl, of Antiquity.